avinash4507/NodejsRest/README.md

 # NodejsRest
-REST service using nodejs and express
+REST services using nodejs and express